project-codeflare/mlbatch/CODEFLARE.md

 MLBatch supports the `high-priority`, `default-priority`, and `low-priority` priority classes.

-To override the default `default-priority` of a workload, simply add a `priorityClassName` to the specification of the wrapped pod templates, for
+If you are using the pytorch-generator tool, you can override the default `default-priority` of a workload by setting the `priority` variable.
+If you are generating your yaml by other means, simply add a `priorityClassName` to the specification of the wrapped pod templates, for example:
-example:
 ```yaml
 # appwrapper prefix
 apiVersion: workload.codeflare.dev/v1beta2